linsalrob/partie_hat/create.md

 Note that the species includes PATRIC|genomeid.

 ## Step 2.
-Rebuild the _k_-mer databases
+Make new _k_-mer databases for FOCUS

+We want to make a set of _k_-mer databases for [FOCUS](https://github.com/metageni/focus) that just have our well annotated bacteria in them.

 I edited focus to allow users to specify their own database locations by adding a -b tag.
 This means we can run focus.py in parallel and process a lot of genomes at once.
-There are a couple of options for this, but for this option I'm going to use a multicore machine and use 30 different processes.
+There are a couple of options for this, but for this option I'm going to use a multicore machine and use 30 different processes. _[Note: I've created a GitHub pull request for this, but you can also use my fork of FOCUS]_

+By default, focus provides three different database sizes, _k_=6, _k_=7, and _k_=8.
+Each database has the first line dedicated to a header line, that has the taxonomic groups (kingdom, phylum, class, order, family, genus, species, and strain), and the remaining columns as the _k_-mer sequences.
+Then we have one entry per line that has the organism information and the counts associated with that organism.
+We can reuse the header lines from other files as necessary, and add our own organisms and counts to that file.

 To create the focus databases, first, we rename the first column in the file to make it a pointer to a fasta file that we want to count k-mers for.
 We also use this opportunity to remove the extraneous columns from the file